- More than one in three private practice physicians report current burnout symptoms, often lasting a year or longer.

 Pediatrics

-Pediatric clinicians reported high levels of emotional and mental fatigue, shaped by both the needs of their young patients and the expectations of the families who accompany them.
+Pediatric clinicians reported similar high levels of emotional, mental, and physical fatigue, shaped by both the needs of their young patients and the expectations of the families who accompany them.
 Much of their day involves not only treating children but also guiding parents through questions, concerns, and complex decisions.

 A significant portion of pediatric work extends beyond the exam room: communicating with schools or agencies, completing forms, documenting developmental details, and supporting families through uncertainty.
 These responsibilities matter, but they add layers of emotional and administrative work that can stretch an already full day.